HabanaAI/vllm-fork/scripts/inc_woq_g2_bkc.md

 ```

 > [!TIP]
 > By default, the script uses 512 samples for calibration.
-To perform a quick smoke test, you can reduce the number of samples to 16 by adding the `--prompts 16`.
+To perform a quick smoke test, you can reduce the number of samples to 16 by adding the `--nprompts 16`.

 ## 4. Benchmark